sveenman/Get_and_Clean_data_PRJ/CodeBook.md

 4. The colnames are adjusted:
 -----------
-   a. the y_test and y_train now have the colname "activity"
+* The y_test and y_train now have the colname "activity"
-   b. subject_test and subject_train now have "subject" as colname.
+* subject_test and subject_train now have "subject" as colname.

 5. Now all the sets are joined together by column (cbind) and then the rows are merged (rbind)
 -----------